pa2nther/cary-connects-mobile/README.md

 * Find parking by filters: handicap, electric, other conditions
 * Add a Welcome screen/slideshow
   - Welcome to Cary Connect
-    We are a community working together to share information on Cary, North Carolina.
+    We are a community working together to share information about Cary, North Carolina.
   - Search for places and find parking
     Get details on where to park during your next visit.